Božidar Maljković: Political views

 In a March 2016 Večernje novosti interview, Maljković expressed public support for the Serbian Prime Minister Aleksandar Vučić, announcing intention to vote for the incumbent officeholder at the upcoming parliamentary election while adding: "I've met with Vučić three times in my life.
-First, when he was in opposition, we had lunch at Le Molière in Zmaj Jovina.
-Then second time at the SNS convention to which he had invited me and where I told him: 'I'm here for you whenever you need me, the guys [in power in Serbia] before you never did'.
+First, when he was in opposition, we had lunch at Le Molière on Zmaj Jovina [Street].
+Then, second time, at the SNS convention to which he had invited me and where I told him: 'I'm here for you whenever you need me, the guys [in power in Serbia] before you never did'.
 And the third time was when I went to him to correct that historical injustice [about no venue in Serbia being named after Aca Nikolić] where he reacted phenomenally to my suggestion of changing Pionir's name to the Aleksandar Nikolić Hall.
 Just like he had a monument built in honour of Borislav Pekić, yet another thing the guys [in power in Serbia] before him didn't do.
 We have a relationship based on mutual respect, I see a tremendous work ethic in him.
 I won't take part in his election campaign for now, but I'll vote for him".